 All babies have soft and fragile skin.
-In fact, a baby’s skin is up to 30 per cent thinner than adult skin, and is therefore weaker and more prone to irritation.
+In fact, a baby’s skin is up to 30 percent thinner than adult skin and is, therefore, weaker and more prone to irritation.
 Here are some tips for caring for your baby’s skin from the very first weeks of life and beyond.

 Whether brand new or older, all babies have sensitive skin that needs special care.
-But caring for it doesn’t need to be difficult.
+But caring for it doesn’t need to be complicated.
 Here are six ways to make sure you’re on the right track.

 1. Bathing your brand new baby